junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 #### Weeping Angels

 - "People assume that time is a strict progression of cause to effect, but actually, from a non-linear, non-subjective viewpoint, it's more like a big ball of wibbly-wobbly, timey-wimey stuff."
-(DW310) (Dean: "That's just so British")
+(DW310) (Dean: "That's just so English")
 - "Fascinating race, the weeping angels.
 The only psychopath in the universe to kill you nicely.
 No mess, no fuss, they just zap you into the past and let you live to death, the rest of your life used up and blown away in the blink of an eye.
 You die in the past and in the present, they consume the energy of all the days you might have had.
 All your stolen moments.
 They're creatures of the abstract, they live off *potential* energy."
 (DW310) ("timey-wimey detector" Dean: I made a better hand-made EMF than that when I was ten.)
 - "creatures from another world" "The Lonely Assassins, they used to be called.
 No one quite knows where they came from, but they're as old as the universe, or very nearly.
 And they have survived this long because they have the most perfect defense system ever evolved.
 They're quantum locked.
 They don't exist when they're being observed.
 The moment they're seen by any other living creature, they freeze into rock.
 No choice, it's a fact of their biology.
 In the sight of any living thing, they literally turn to stone.
 And you can't kill a stone.
 'Course, a stone can't kill you either, but then you turn your head away.
 Then you blink.
 And, oh yes it can.
 (Don't take your eyes off that) That's why they cover their eyes.
 They're not weeping, they can't risk looking at each other.
 Their greatest asset is their greatest curse.
 They can never be seen.
 Loneliest creatures in the universe."
 "Your life could depend on this.
 Don't blink.
 Don't even blink.
 Blink and you're dead.
 They're fast.
 Faster than you can believe.
 Don't turn your back, don't look away and don't blink."
 (DW310)
 - A weeping angel, is the deadliest, most powerful, most malevolent life form evolution has ever produced.
 The weeping angels can only move if they're unseen.
 It's quantum lock.
 In the sight of any living creature, the angels literally cease to exist.
 They're just stone.
 The ultimate defence mechanism.
 Being a stone, until you turn your back.
 That which holds the image of an angel becomes itself an angel.
-The eyes are not he windows of the soul, they are the doors.
+The eyes are not the windows of the soul, they are the doors.
 Beware what may enter there.
 (DW604)

 #### Paradox